cookpad/terraform-aws-eks/RELEASING.md

 # Release Procedure

 We use GitHub's [automated release note](https://docs.github.com/en/repositories/releasing-projects-on-github/automatically-generated-release-notes) feature to generate release notes for this module.
-Please follows the steps below to enforce our release policies described in this page.
+Please follow the steps below to enforce our release policies described in this page.

 * Run `cd scripts/create_github_releases && go run main.go` and follow instructions to open a new GitHub Release page.
 * Check the version has been published at https://registry.terraform.io/modules/cookpad/eks/aws